VengeanceStudio/AbstractBar-Repo/README.md

 ## Description

 AbstractBar is a lightweight, standalone Data Broker display bar addon for World of Warcraft.
-Originally part of AbstractUI, it has been extracted to work independently while maintaining full compatibility with Data Broker plugins.

 ## Features